 Evaluating a health effect from mold requires both a medical diagnosis and an environmental assessment.
 The presence of mold in a building does not in itself constitute a health threat.
 The control of indoor mold infestation, by cleaning and resolving moisture problems, is usually sufficient to protect public health.
 In some cases, a health-based assessment of the indoor environment and occupants may be preferred to verify the degree and extent of the problem.
 Such a determination is critical in deciding upon a potentially disruptive and expensive course of action in a large commercial or public building.
 The health assessment should include:

-Medical diagnosis, to determine if health complaints are consistent with mold exposure: Health complaints may be related to other indoor air quality problems, such as other sources of allergens, carbon monoxide, or volatile organic compounds.
-Exposure to these contaminants must also be considered and ruled out with respect to the patient?s symptoms/condition.
+- Medical diagnosis, to determine if health complaints are consistent with mold exposure: Health complaints may be related to other indoor air quality problems, such as other sources of allergens, carbon monoxide, or volatile organic compounds.
+Exposure to these contaminants must also be considered and ruled out with respect to the patient's symptoms and condition.

-Verification of exposure: Strict criteria, such as those suggested in the sidebar, should be adopted in order to accurately establish links between the presence of molds having potential health effects and occupant's health complaints.
+- Verification of exposure: Strict criteria should be adopted in order to accurately establish links between the presence of molds having potential health effects and occupant's health complaints.
 These criteria should include evidence of exposure ("abundant" allergen in indoor air; serum IgE to same allergen), and symptoms of allergy following clinical exposure to the allergen.

 - The perception of indoor mold as a pervasive public health threat often leads to costly environmental assessments, monitoring, and remediation.
 To avoid unwarranted remedies, there is a need for improved communication and education between public health, the medical profession, environmental professionals, elected officials, and the public.
 The key messages are: the ubiquitous distribution of fungi in the environment, the types and amount of fungi normally found indoors, the risks posed by the molds detected, and options for confronting the problem.